The Trip Home for the Boeing 737

 many of the avionic, display, and control systems used on current

-donated it to the Museum of Flight in Seattle.
+On September 20, 1997, NASA retired the airplane and placed it with the Museum of Flight in Seattle.
 It now had only a

 still very youthful 3297 hours total flight time.
 It was flown to